SystemCraftsman/strimzi-kafka-cli/README.md

   --help  Show this message and exit.

 Commands:
-  clusters          The kafka cluster(s) to be created, altered or... configs           Add/Remove entity config for a topic, client, user or... console-consumer  The console consumer is a tool that reads data from... console-producer  The console producer is a tool that reads data from... topics            The kafka topic(s) to be created, altered or described. users             The kafka user(s) to be created, altered or described.
+  acls              This tool helps to manage ACLs on Kafka. clusters          The kafka cluster(s) to be created, altered or... configs           Add/Remove entity config for a topic, client, user or... console-consumer  The console consumer is a tool that reads data from... console-producer  The console producer is a tool that reads data from... topics            The kafka topic(s) to be created, altered or described. users             The kafka user(s) to be created, altered or described. version           Prints the version of Strimzi Kafka CLI
 ```

 ## Installation